carlosbrando/rails21-book/text/09_Prototype e script.aculo.us/01_prototype.markdown

 ## Prototype

-O Rails passa a usar a partir de agora a versão 1.6.0.1 do Prototype.
-Isto serve como um preparatório para a versão 1.8.1 do script.aculo.us.
+Rails 2.1 now uses Prototype version 1.6.0.1.
+It serves as a preparatory to version 1.8.1 of script.aculo.us.